- Projection mapping is a technological innovation that lets you overlap video onto any surface, such as a building or road.

-From sold out concerts to museums, some events are more memorable than others – perhaps due to stunning graphics, 3D or 4D experiences or interactive installations you enjoyed there.
+Some events are more memorable than others – perhaps due to stunning graphics, 3D or 4D experiences or interactive installations you enjoyed there.
 These remarkable experiences may have been the result of projection mapping.

 What is projection mapping?

-"Projection mapping immerses consumers into an experience," explained Paul Whitney, executive producer at bluemedia, a Tempe, Arizona-based media company that specializes in experiential activations for some of the world's largest brands.
+"Projection mapping immerses consumers into an experience," said Paul Whitney, executive producer at bluemedia, a Tempe, Arizona-based media company that specializes in experiential activations for some of the world's largest brands.
 "And research has shown that millennials, in particular, would rather invest in an experience than a product."

 When projection mapping first kicked off, it was limited to flat walls.
 Today, companies that use it – often enterprises, but not exclusively – can think far bigger and more creatively.
 They're no longer limited to structures or specific materials.

-"Today, we have more flexibility than ever.
-The technology has grown tenfold.
-Back in the day, many of the things we did were not possible, but [modern] software allows us to do cool things," Whitney said.
+"Today, we have more flexibility than ever," Whitney said.
+"The technology has grown tenfold.
+Back in the day, many of the things we did were not possible, but [modern] software allows us to do cool things."

 The nuts and bolts of projection mapping

-Also, plan for some lead time: eight to 14 weeks, depending on the experience.
+Also, plan for some lead time – eight to 14 weeks, depending on the experience.